 2018 Ethics Bowl team

-Students representing Western Michigan University are, from left: Anna Costa, a senior majoring in environmental and sustainability studies and communication studies; Ben Ulrich, a senior majoring in philosophy and biology; Evan "EV" Vecziedins, a freshman majoring in aviation flight science; and Michael Van Sickle, a senior majoring in biomedical science.
-The team's assistant coaches are Chad Watson, Anna Kietzerow and Luke Golemon, all master's students in philosophy.
-The Ethics Center director, Sandra Borden, is head coach and faculty sponsor of the team, which will compete in the Upper Midwest regional qualifier Nov.
-17 at Illinois Institute of Technology.
+Students representing Western Michigan University were, from left: Anna Costa, a senior majoring in environmental and sustainability studies and communication studies; Ben Ulrich, a senior majoring in philosophy and biology; Evan "EV" Vecziedins, a freshman majoring in aviation flight science; and Michael Van Sickle, a senior majoring in biomedical science.
+The team's assistant coaches were Chad Watson, Anna Kietzerow and Luke Golemon, all master's students in philosophy.
+The Ethics Center director, Sandra Borden, was head coach and faculty sponsor of the team.

 The Bioethics Bowl uses a similar format to the Intercollegiate Ethics Bowl.
 It is a national competition that takes place every spring at the National Undergraduate Bioethics Conference and focuses on a narrower range of ethical issues in science, medicine and public health.
 Practices and competition take place every spring semester.